 - Please Note: Students grow quickly.
 Loose is always better than skin tight.
-Shorts are BERMUDA variety no skinny shorts, shorts with rolled cuffs, or boyfriend shorts.
-This applies to both boys and girls, long and short pants. - Kindergarteners should pack an extra uniform in their book bags in case of an emergency. - Demerits are earned for violations of the uniform policy. - Any St. Andrew event held on or off campus should follow the same dress code as this handbook states. - Gently used uniforms may be purchased at St. Andrew Catholic School.
+Shorts are BERMUDA variety.
+No skinny shorts/pants, shorts/pants with rolled cuffs, or boyfriend shorts.
+This applies to both boys and girls. - Kindergarteners should pack an extra uniform in their book bags in case of an emergency. - Demerits are earned for violations of the uniform policy. - · Any St. Andrew event held on or off campus should follow the same dress code as this handbook states. - Gently used uniforms may be purchased at St. Andrew Catholic School.